 (5) A brief description of their proposed use, including specifically any proposed use of public lands.

-(f) Interested persons who wish to comment upon or receive notice of the department's determination on a particular application shall submit their comments or written request for notification during the thirty-day comment period after the notice appears in the OEQC bulletin for a preliminary environmental determination.
+(f) Interested persons who wish to comment upon or receive notice of the department's determination on a particular application shall submit their comments or written request for notification during the thirty-day comment period after the notice appears in the ERP bulletin for a preliminary environmental determination.
 The request for notification shall include:

 (1) The name and address of the requestor;